Let’s look at taste for a minute. First the actual sense. Here’s a pop quiz.

 The part of the problem that is not being addressed is our cultural addiction to young and fit bodies like Mr. Cyrus’s.
 We love looking at them.
 We make all of our porn about them.
 And we (as a culture) shown the religion of marketing-of-the-youthful-midriff every time we check out at the grocery store.
 Even hit pieces on a former celebrity who’s really let themselves go, are cultural shaming pieces about what it means to be fat, or older, or… HUMAN.

 My daughter will be 11-years old next month, and she too has a perfect body.
 Unblemished by life, or too much trouble.
 She has a smile that has photographers asking me and her mother all the time, “Does your daughter do modeling?”
 And we’ve come really close.
 Really close to taking a few of them up on the offer.

 But… And the big but in the cultural equation and obsession with youth, thinness, and pretty smiles is… That beauty, even when it happens as a miracle of divine creation, is fleeting.
 We cannot capture our own youth in a bottle.
 Even the surgeons are failing to keep their work undetectable.
 It’s a fact: we grow older.
 And it’s another fact, that once you are beyond your teens, it becomes more of a perversion, this obsession with teen-gleaming sexual energy.

 For me, that’s okay.
 I’ve learned over two marriages, and fairly recent re-entry into the dating market, that I have many different tastes in women.
-And I certainly don’t have any lustful thought about the naked wrecking ball vixen, or her media-driven counter-parts.
+And I certainly don’t have any lustful thoughts about the naked wrecking ball vixen, or her media-driven counterparts.
 None.